Smart Tool Selection: Achieving 34-64% Token Savings with Spring AI's Dynamic Tool Discovery

 The Tool Search Tool Solution

-By extending Spring AI's ToolCallAdvisor, we've created a ToolSearchToolCallAdvisor that implements dynamic tool discovery.
+By extending Spring AI's ToolCallingAdvisor, we've created a ToolSearchToolCallingAdvisor that implements dynamic tool discovery.
 It intercepts the tool calling loop to selectively inject tools based on what the model discovers it needs:

 The flow works as follows:

-1. Indexing: At conversation start, all registered tools are indexed in the ToolSearcher (but NOT sent to the LLM)
+1. Indexing: At conversation start, all registered tools are indexed in the ToolIndex (but NOT sent to the LLM)

 2. Initial Request: Only the Tool Search Tool (TST) definition is sent to the LLM - saving context